uc-cdis/cloud-automation/doc/gitops.md

 ### sync

 Update the dictionary URL and image versions.
+The `--dryrun` flag can be used to display dictionary URL and image version check logs but do not want to roll pods.

 ```
 gen3 gitops sync
+gen3 --dryrun gitops sync
 ```